Stacen Keating

 Stacen Keating's additional information

-Stacen Keating, PhD, RN, is a clinical associate professor at NYU Meyers College of Nursing.
+Stacen Keating, PhD, RN, is a Clinical Associate Professor at NYU Meyers College of Nursing.
 Teaching in both the undergraduate and DNP programs, her focus relates to applied epidemiology concepts and the overall importance of population and public health science for nurses.
 Her primary scholarship focus is on the global preparation of nurse educators in creating a healthcare workforce that can meet UN Sustainable Development Goal 3, to ensure healthy lives and promote well-being for all at all ages.
 She is currently working toward certification in the area of instructional design methods from NYU’s School of Professional Studies, in order to inform her curriculum development work.
 Disseminating instructional design knowledge has the ability to help her promote the development and delivery of nursing education globally that is steeped in evidence-based best practices for teaching and learning.

-From a leadership perspective, Keating sits on the advisory council of Nurses International, a non-profit organization creating open-access educational resources for nursing students and educators in low-and-middle-income countries.
+From a leadership perspective, Prof. Keating sits on the advisory council of Nurses International, a non-profit organization creating open-access educational resources for nursing students and educators in low-and-middle-income countries.
 The Nurses International Open Access BSN is an integrated program that includes classroom lectures, student and instructor references, assignments, and assessment items.
 Keating is also actively engaged in the Alliance of Nurses for a Healthy Environment as part of a sub-committee promoting the engagement of nurses to impact governmental policy to take responsible action to improve environmental health and address climate change.

 Among her many honors, Keating was a fellow of the Hartford Institute on Geriatrics and a scholar at the John A. Hartford Foundation's Building Academic Geriatric Nursing Capacity program.
 She also won a faculty award from the College of New Jersey Support of Scholarly Activities

-PhD - University of Pennsylvania
+PhD, University of Pennsylvania

-MS - Northeastern University
+MS, Northeastern University

-BSN - Columbia University School of Nursing
+BSN, Columbia University School of Nursing

 Community/population health